nawabahmadreshi/documentation/pages/third-party-integrations/other-esp.md

 (note that these are simplified examples, not actual demo links)

 ## Web only content

 The ESP can determine which tracked links should function as Universal Links, i.e. should open the app.
 As an example, one ESP currently has their tracked links of the form `https://esp-tracking.com/{hash}` and `https://esp-tracking.com/uni/{hash}`.

 Then when Branch automatically generates the apple-app-site-association file, it specifies that only links of the form `https://esp-tracking.com/uni/{hash}` should open the app.
 This allows links without in-app content, such as unsubscribe links or password reset links, to not open the app.
 We highly recommend this approach.

-Please notify Branch of what path you wish to use for links that should open the app.
+Please use the `/uni/` path for click tracking URLs that should open the app.
+Please notify Branch if you choose to use a different path.

 {% elsif page.advanced %}

-## Setting up your link schema for email

-The Branch script turns your web url (`ORIGINAL_URL` in the example snippet in this guide) into a Branch link.

-There are four ways to do this.
-Your Branch account manager will set your app configuration up according to the technique you use.

-If you use your web URL as a deep link value:

-1. **URL path:** If you use the path of your web URL as your  `$deeplink_path` value, or any other deep link value, then the configuration will automatically take the path of the URL and put it in deep link data.
-1. **Full URL:** If you use the full web URL as your `$deeplink_path` value, or any other deep link value, then the configuration will take the entire URL and put it in deep link data.

-If you use unique key/value data as deep link values:

-1. **Hosted deep link data:** You can host your deep link data on your website with a metatag that looks like this `<meta name="branch:deeplink:my_key" content="my_value" />` where `my_key` and `my_value` will become a key value pair in deep link data.
-For each web URL, Branch will look for those tags and embed the deep link data (if found) into the deep link.
-Note that Branch also accepts App Links tags for deep linking.
-1. **As query parameters:** Simply append query parameters on to your web url and Branch will take those parameters and put them in deep link data.

-{% protip title="Host deep link data for more than just emails" %}
-In future releases, the Branch marketing link creator will also scrape your web URL for deep link data to make link creation even easier.
-{% endprotip %}

-## App changes for Universal Link support

-### Add your click tracking domain to your Associated Domains
-To enable Universal Links on your click tracking domain, you'll need to add the click tracking domain to your Associated Domains entitlement.
-Follow [these instructions](/getting-started/universal-app-links/guide/ios/#add-the-associated-domains-entitlement-to-your-project) to add your click tracking domain to Associated Domains.
-Your domain will likely be entered as `applinks:email.example.com`.

-### Handle links for web-only content

-If you have links to content that exists only on web, and not in the app (for example, an Unsubscribe button, or a temporary marketing webpage that isn't in the app) then this code snippet will ensure all links that have not had the deep linking script applied will open in a browser.

-You should add this code snippet inside the `deepLinkHandler` code block in `application:didFinishLaunchingWithOptions:`.
-Note that this uses query `open_web_browser=true`, but you can choose whatever you like.
-This should match the web URL you enter in the email.

-{% tabs %}
-{% tab objective-c %}
-{% highlight objc %}
-if (params[@"+non_branch_link"] && [params[@"+from_email_ctd"] boolValue]) {
-    NSURL *url = [NSURL URLWithString:params[@"+non_branch_link"]];
-    if (url) {
-        [application openURL:url];
-        // check to make sure your existing deep linking logic, if any, is not executed, perhaps by returning early }
-}
-{% endhighlight %}
-{% endtab %}

-{% tab swift %}
-{% highlight swift %}
-if let nonBranchLink = params["+non_branch_link"] as?
-String, let fromEmailCtd = params["+from_email_ctd"] as?
-Bool {
-    if fromEmailCtd, let url : URL = URL(string: nonBranchLink) {
-        application.openURL(url)
-        // check to make sure your existing deep linking logic, if any, is not executed, perhaps by returning early }
-}
-{% endhighlight %}
-{% endtab %}
-{% endtabs %}

-{% protip title="Do not open the app" %}
-In a future release (scheduled for September) customers will have the ability to choose not to open the app at all rather than open the app and launch a browser.
-{% endprotip %}

 ## AASA file for Universal Link support

-We will host an Apple App Site Association (AASA) file for you, so that your click tracking domain appears to Apple as a Universal Link, and the app will open and deep link.
+Branch will host an Apple App Site Association (AASA) file for you, so that your click tracking domain using `/uni/` appears to Apple as a Universal Link, and the app will open and deep link.

-You will need to set up a click tracking domain with Branch and SendGrid.
-Contact your Branch Account Manager and we will provision a domain for you, which you can then provide to SendGrid.
+Branch will proxy traffic on to the ESP click tracking domain, allowing Universal Links to function and clicks to be recorded.

 {% protip title="How does it work?"%}
 Apple recognizes the click tracking domain as a Universal Link, and opens the app immediately without the browser opening.
 Once the app has opened, Branch will collect the referring URL that opened the app (at this time, it will be the click tracking url).
 Inside the app, Branch will robotically “click” the link, registering the click with the ESP, and returning the Branch link information to the Branch SDK inside the app.
 This information is then used to deep link the user to the correct in-app content.
 See the "Support" tab for more information.